Jesdah/Mine-sweeper/README.md

 ### Error catch 3 (Restart).
 The player has clicked on a bomb which means the game is over. he or she is asked if you want to continue playing or quit.
 The player must then enter "y" or "n" if the player writes something else, for example a number or several letters, a warning message will be displayed.
 ### Existing features.
+* input validation
+* offset logic
-* left blank
+* Restart function
 ### Features left to implement.
-Left blank
+* Difficulty setting.
+* Score board.
 ### Technologies.
 * Python
     * The structure of the app was developed using Python as the main language.
 * Git
     * Used to commit and push code during the development of the Website
 * Git hub
-    * Source code is hosted on GitHub and delpoyed using Git Pages.
+    * Source code is hosted on GitHub.
+* Heroku
+    * The app is deployed with Heroku
 # Testing.
 ## Manual testing.
-left blank
 ### Test cells:
 | Test Item          | Method |  Input details | Desired Result                          | Result     | Pass |
 | ------------------ | ------ | -------------- | --------------------------------------- | ---------- | ---- |